-STUDENT'S NAME: DOB: Transition: Beginning not later than the first IEP to be i updated annually thereafter.
-For all students entering 9t [] This student was invited to the IEP Team meetin [] After prior consent of the parent or student (Age the IEP Team meeting. [] Transition services based on the student's strem student to meet the postsecondary goals are add Age-appropriate Transition Assessments: ge 19) was obtaine ngths, preferences dressed on the tran ed, other agency re , and interests that nsition goal page in presentatives were will reasonably er n this IEP. invited to (Select the assessment(s) used to determine the student's s measurable posts secondary transitio on goals.) [] Parent Interview [] Studen r Awareness nt Portfolio ional Assessment Interest Inventor Interest Learning Career Aptitude • Enter the assessment(s) used to determine the student's selected long-terr m postsecondary ti ansition goals: Postsecondary Education/Training Goal Assessment: Assessment: Date: Date: Long-Term Goal: If Other is selected, specify: Employment/Occupation/Career Goal Assessment: Assessment: Long-Term Goal: Date If Other is selected, specify: Community/Independent Living Goal Assessment: Assessment: Long-Term Goal: Date: Date: If Other is selected, specify: [] This student is in a middle school course of study that will help pre pare him/her for tr ansition.
-Anticipated Date of Exit: Month: Year: Selected Pathway to the Alabama High School Diple [] General Education Pathway (Intended to prepare [] Essentials/Life Skills Pathway (Intended to prep [] Alternate Achievement Standards Pathway (AAtemployment) e student for colleg pare student for a c areer/competitive · · / titive Program Credits to be Earne ed (Complete for students in Grad es 9-12) For each course taken indicate program credits to be earned next to the appropriate pathway.
-ENGLISH MATH SCIENCE SOCIAL STUDIES General Education Pathway Essentials/Life Skills Pathway Alternate Achievement Standards Pathway
+STUDENT'S NAME: DOB: Transition: Beginning not later than the first IEP to be updated annually thereafter.
+For all students entering This student was invited to the IEP Team mee After prior consent of the parent or student (A the IEP Team meeting.
+Transition services based on the student's strestudent to meet the postsecondary goals are according. age 19) was obtain ed, other agency hat will reasonably Age-appropriate Transition Assessments: (Select the assessment(s) used to determine the student's s measurable posts secondary transi tion goals.) [ ] Parent Interview [ ] Studen [ ] Student Survey [ ] Vocati Awareness at Portfolio onal Assessment Interest Inventor Interest Learning Career Aptitude Enter the assessment(s) used to determine the student's selected long-terr n postsecondary transition goals: Postsecondary Education/Training Goal Assessment: Assessment: Long-Term Goal: Date: Date: If Other is selected, specify: Assessment: Date: Assessment: Date: Long-Term Goal: If Other is selected, specify: Community/Independent Living Goal Assessment: Assessment: Date: Long-Term Goal: If Other is selected, specify: [ ] This student is in a middle school course of stud ly that will help pr repare him/her f or transition.
+Anticipated Date of Exit: Month: Year: Selected Pathway to the Alabama High School Dip [ ] General Education Pathway (Intended to prepare) [ ] Essentials Pathway (Intended to prepare studen) [ ] Alternate Achievement Standards Pathway (AA employment) re student for colle at for a career/com petitive employ petitive Program Credits to be Earn ed (Complete for students in gra ades 9-12) For each course taken indicate program credits to be earned next to the appropriate pathway.
+General Education Pathway ENGLISH МАТН SCIENCE SOCIAL STUDIES Essentials Pathway Alternate Achievement Standards Pathway